GRC-SummerSchool/learn-python/Day2/Conditionals.md

 no-one will ever add spaces with using the wrong tabstop - then go ahead...
 __But don't say I didn't warn you!__

+### IDE (Integrated Development Environment

+The editor you use, pyCharm or even Notepad++, often is setup to help you with indentation.
+You should check the settings and make sure it is set to replace tabs by spaces.
+When you hit return at the end of the line, the editor will "guess" what indentation you want.
+Many times it is correct, but sometimes, especially to END the block, you will need to change the indentation.

 ### Exercise